LIFSHallym/LOCC/venue.md

 South Korea has two main airports, Incheon International (ICN) and Gimpo International (GMP).

 ## Currency
 The Republic of Korea uses the South Korean Won (KRW).
 At this time 1,000KRW is usually very close to 1USD.
-ATMs are very common (and safe) in South Korea, and credit cards are accepted almost everywhere.
+ATMs are very common (and safe) in South Korea, and credit cards are accepted everywhere.

 The currency exchange with the best rates can be found in the bottom floor of Seoul Station near the AREX airport direct train.